PraveenGNair/sample-quarkus-app/README.md

 # Sample Quarkus App

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
-This project is used a demonstration in my blog.
+This project is used a demonstration in my blog [https://praveeng-nair.medium.com/bootstrapping-a-quarkus-app-a87dbec0b7e5](Bootstrapping Quarkus with GraalVM).

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .